 Records as early as 1606 mention the Chesapeake Bay and its tributaries as sources of incredible stocks of fish and seafood.
 Some were seasonal, others available year-round.
 Great quantities of crabs, oysters, clams, and horseshoe crabs (the early settlers actually ate them) were available.
 The colonists described Indian methods of catching and, more importantly, preserving these harvests.

-The colonists also described their amazement at having boats swamped by four to six-foot sturgeon that leaped out of the water on board, and of fish schools so thick that they were unable to move their boats through them.
-Oysters as large as fourteen inches were common.
+The colonists also described their amazement at having boats swamped by 4- to 6-foot sturgeon that leaped out of the water on board, as well as fish schools thick enough to impede a boat.
+Oysters as large as 14 inches were common.

 As a result of this abundance, the development of fisheries as a viable source of food and income was to be expected.
 The early colonists knew how to fish but were not skilled in farming in their new homeland.
 With the excesses available from the waters they lived by, they only needed to find ways to preserve the catches and to send their harvests to other markets.

-In the northern colonies, a flourishing industry was already in progress in offshore cod fishing, with the salt dried cod being shipped to European markets.
-Living by and the use of the waters also dictated that there be a heavy dependence on all types of watercraft, so the construction and operation of boats followed in parallel with the fishing industry.
+In the northern colonies, a flourishing industry was already in progress in offshore cod fishing, with the salt-dried cod being shipped to European markets.
+Living by and using the waters also dictated that there be a heavy dependence on all types of watercraft, so the construction and operation of boats followed in parallel with the fishing industry.